 Wine bottles can be recycled, but due to difficulties in sorting bottles by glass color and high transportation costs, they aren’t recycled as much as they should be.
 Read on for the details.

+You’ve had your sustainable wine, and are looking to safely dispose of the bottle.
 Wine bottles are among the easiest items to recycle, since they’re made of glass.
 And glass can be recycled over and over, with minuscule, if any, degradation in the glass quality.
 So that’s great – and glass can form a near-perfect closed loop of supply and demand.
 But for wine bottles, the problem arises partly due to the coloring of the glass.

 The bottles have to be sorted properly by color prior to recycling.
 This is because glass tends to retain its color even after recycling, so they don’t want mixing of the different colors.